 The The Surrey oozes class, just like our soon-to-be royal newlyweds.
 We’re talking Michelin-star dining, famous artwork, and a 17th-floor rooftop garden complete with views of Central Park.

-Peace and quiet’s top of the list at the TUI SENSIMAR Kalamota Island Resort.
+Peace and quiet’s top of the list at the TUI BLUE Kalamota Island.
 This exclusive resort is the perfect remedy for any leftover wedding stress.
 The hotel has the island to itself, and to top it off, it’s completely car-free.

 The beachfront combines luxury with charity, so it suits Harry and Meghan down to the ground.
-The El Dorado Royale Spa Resort by Karisma is part of our premium Platinum collection and it provides scholarships for its staff’s children.
+The El Dorado Royale, a Spa Resort by Karisma is part of our premium Platinum collection and it provides scholarships for its staff’s children.

 Our top deals tailored to you, straight to your inbox Sign up for offers